Florida Landmarks

 In the 1960s, Miami Beach became a hub for the civil rights movement, with African American activists and leaders fighting to desegregate the area’s beaches and hotels.
 The struggle for civil rights in Miami Beach was an important chapter in the larger struggle for equality and justice in the United States.

-Today, Miami Beach remains a vibrant and exciting destination for tourists from around the world, with a rich history and culture that continues to attract visitors and residents alike.
+Today, Miami Beach remains a popular and energetic destination for tourists from around the world, with a history and culture that continues to attract visitors and residents alike.

 4. Fort Jefferson in the Dry Tortugas